esuriru/narechi/docs/guides/quickstart.md

 ## Create new project

-Start the editor executable in the folder downloaded from the releases.
+Start the editor executable `narechi-launcher.exe` in the folder downloaded from the releases.
 Move to the project creation panel by clicking the "Create Project" button.

 ![Main menu](../images/create_project_button.JPG)